Bohem1/datum/docs/ComposingRoles.md

 I find the names of the **DSC code constructs** potentially confusing for people not already familiar with their specificities and how to compose them into system configurations.

 The DSC code constructs are:

 - [DSC Resource](https://msdn.microsoft.com/en-us/powershell/dsc/authoringresourcemof) (or [class based](https://msdn.microsoft.com/en-us/powershell/dsc/authoringresourceclass))
 - [DSC Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/configurations)
 - [DSC Composite Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/compositeconfigs)
 - [DSC Composite Resource](https://msdn.microsoft.com/en-us/powershell/dsc/authoringresourcecomposite)

-As you see, to avoid confusion, I like to prefix their name with 'DSC' when talking about the code constructs, in order to separate them clearly from my attempt of vulgarising the composition model for DSC:
+As you see, to avoid confusion, I like to prefix their name with 'DSC' when talking about the code constructs, in order to separate them clearly from my attempt of vulgarizing the composition model for DSC:

 - **Configuration Data** [data]
 - **Configurations** [DSC Configuration + DSC Composite Resources]